Anon-Planet/PSA/README.md

 [PSA Community](https://anonymousplanet.org/index.html).
 They are being archived for posterity's sake.

-**Warning: We have moved away from Matrix.
-Please avoid it as it contains harmful (illegal) spam.
-We are *not* moderating the rooms in PSA at present.
-It is likely that we will see a complete move away from Matrix in the future.
-Also, the space links here are no longer clickable.
-Copy/paste the links at your own peril.**
+**Warning: We have moved away from Matrix for the time being.
+Please feel free to reach out by email or Matrix at our personal MXIDs.
+We apologize for this.**

 - [Admins](#admins)
 - [General Rules](#general)